a building - founders hall at dusk

 Filing your ATC

-We no longer accept these ATC forms as pdfs and have made the transition to using AdobeSign, a cloud based signature process.
-Please submit your form through AdobeSign by visiting the Advancement to Candidacy and Graduation section on the Forms and Policies page of our website.
-At the top of the page you will find Instruction for Using AdobeSign.
+• Please submit your form through AdobeSign by visiting the Advancement to Candidacy and Graduation section on the Forms and Policies page of our website.
+At the top of the page, you will find instructions for Using AdobeSign.
 Make sure you are signed in as your Humboldt email address and try using Google Chrome as opposed to other browsers.

-You must complete all required coursework, the written English Requirement, and the Culminating Experience within the seven-year time limit.
+• You must complete all required coursework and your Culminating Experience within the seven-year time limit.

 Deadlines